marthamwangi09/delani-studio/README.md

 This project is a static website for Delani studio that shows details about the services it offers, has information about the studio, a portfolio section and a form that enables users to send their messages and concern to Delani studios.

 Author
-Name :Lilian Kamau Github link https://github.com/marthamwangi09
+Name :martha mwangi link https://github.com/marthamwangi09

 Installation
 clone project from: https://github.com/marthamwangi09